In spite of being the second smallest as well as the least populated state of India, Sikkim is a heaven for nature lovers.

 |State Bird||Blood Pheasant|

 |Females per 1000 males||889|

-It is the second-smallest Indian state is geographically located at 27.33° N and 88.62° E. Landlocked in the Himalayan range, the state is bordered by Tibet towards north-east, Nepal in its west, Bhutan in the south-east and West Bengal in the south.
+It is the second-smallest Indian state and is geographically located at 27.33° N and 88.62° E. Landlocked in the Himalayan range, the state is bordered by Tibet on its northeast, Nepal on its west, Bhutan on its southeast and West Bengal on its south.
 More Detail...

 |Click to View large Map|

 Sikkim is a Northeastern state of India and its capital is Gangtok.
 It is also the largest city in the state.
 Situated on the Shivalik hills, it is found at the height of about 5,500 feet on the southeast of the state.
 Gangtok, which in the local language means "hill top", is one of the most attractive tourist destinations in the country.
 It is also the largest city in the state, nestled within the peaks of the Himalaya.
 Gangtok is also the headquarter of East Sikkim districts.
 Kanchenjunga, the third tallest peak in the world can be seen from the east side of the city.
 More Detail...